-Michael Larkin enters his sixth season as a men's basketball coach at Saint Michael's in 2017-18, and the third as the associate head coach.
+Michael Larkin enters his seventh season as a men's basketball coach at Saint Michael's in 2018-19, and the fourth as the associate head coach.
 Larkin was the program's top assistant for two seasons after being promoted from a part-time capacity.

 A highlight to the 2016-17 team's season came by virtue of an 84-81 upset victory over 24th-ranked Southern New Hampshire University, a squad that later finished as the Northeast-10 Conference Championship runner-up and an NCAA Tournament qualifier.
 The Purple Knights won in the University of New Haven's gym for the first time in six years, while also winning at Bentley University, the 2016 NE10 Championship runner-up before qualifying for the NCAA Tournament.
 Saint Michael's opened the campaign with a narrow 96-88 loss to No. 8 Saint Thomas Aquinas (N.Y.)
 College, which had been ranked as high as second in the nation during the preseason.